Royal Society tells Exxon: stop funding climate change denial

 The Royal Society's move emerged as Chris Rapley, director of the British Antarctic Survey, warned that the polar ice caps were breaking up at a faster rate than glaciologists thought possible, with profound consequences for global sea levels.
 Professor Rapley said the change was almost certainly down to global warming.

-"It's like opening a window and seeing what's going on and the message is that
+"It's like opening a window and seeing what's going on and the message is thathe said.

 it's worse than we thought,"